Cliffoney: Cliffoney Volunteers

-The Moneygold Ambush 1920
+Moneygold Ambush 1920

 The R.I.C. barracks in Cliffoney, occupying the corner opposite the church, hall and hotel, was constructed on Lord Palmerston's orders in 1842, after some surveyors in his employment were beaten up by disgruntled locals.
 At the time he was having his land "squared" which entailed reorganising landholdings and leases on his Ahamlish estates.
 The R.I.C. became a constant presence in the village from 1842 until 1921.

 On 25 October 1920, Sergeant Perry led a bicycle patrol of eight constables to investigate a case of malicious damage in Magherow.
 The group, which left Cliffoney barracks at 11.00 am, cycled into an ambush at Derry cross close to Ahamlish graveyard at 11.30 am.
 Some thirty to forty members of the North Sligo I.R.A., led by Liam Pilkington and Seamus Devins opened fire on the R.I.C., killing three instantly and wounding three more.
 The remaining three constables surrendered.
 Sergeant Patrick Perry, Constables Patrick Laffey and Patrick Keown died at the scene.
 Constables Lynch, Clarke and O'Rourke were wounded, with Patrick Lynch dying of his wounds that evening.
 Constables Spratt, McCormack and Joyce unhurt.
 The three uninjured constables were deprived of their weapons and the weapons of the dead and wounded were collected.
 The ambushers then left the scene as the Angelus bell was ringing.
 One of the ambushers in fact had the job of ringing the bell and the ambush was over just in time to allow him to race across the fields to ring the bell at Grange church.

-The Moneygold reprisals
+Moneygold reprisals

 A few days after the ambush, E Company of the Auxiliaries based in Coolavin came to north Sligo to search for the ambushers and to make reprisals.
 At Moneygold eight miles from Sligo (between Grange and Cliffony in Co.
 Sligo), the IRA ambush a nine-man RIC patrol, killing four.
 The IRA was led by Sligo Brigade O/C William Pilkington.
 Auxiliaries, who were stationed at the residence of The McDermott in Coolavin, traveled to north Sligo some time after the ambush and searched the countryside for the ambushers.
 The County Inspector reported.
 "The houses of some leading suspects were burned as well as the Father O'Flanagan Sinn Féin Hall at Cliffony".
 The Crown forces threw a cordon around the Grange area and spent two nights searching for the ambushers.
 Many houses were burned.The burnings continued over a number of nights throughout North Sligo.
 Several cottages in Grange village and the Temperance hall were burned, as was Ballintrillick creamery.
 In Cliffoney, ten cottages along the main road, all belonging to prominent Sinn Féin members, and the Fr.
 O'Flanagan Sinn Féin Hall in the village were also burned, and the legend "Vacated Home of Murder Gang" was painted on the front of the hall.
 Gillespie's Tailor shop in the village was raided, and all the contents taken out into the street and burned.